One protein is all you need: Protein model customization with

-In all models we consider, $f$ is a Transformer encoder that takes protein tokens as input, and $g$ is a masked language modeling head (a layer mapping token embeddings to amino acid types).
-The downstream task heads $h$ vary strongly across tasks.
-For structure prediction, $h$ is a protein structure predictor: in ESMFold and HelixFold-Single, it is an AlphaFold2-inspired module \citep{jumper2021highly}, while in ESM3, it is a VQ-VAE structure decoder \citep{razavi2019generating}.
-For fitness prediction, $h$ outputs a single score per sequence; ESM2, SaProt, and ProSST perform zero-shot inference using $h \circ f$ via log odds from $g$, with $h$ functioning as a simple adaptation of $g$ without introducing extra parameters.
-The function predictors are classification models: in EnzymeExplorer~\citep{samusevich2024discovery}, $h$ is a random forest that outputs substrate probabilities, and in Light attention~\citep{stark2021light}, $h$ is a light attention module predicting protein localization classes within a cell.
+In all models we consider, $f$ is a Transformer encoder operating on protein tokens, and $g$ is a masked language modeling head mapping embeddings to amino acid types.
+The downstream head $h$, however, varies strongly by task.
+For structure prediction, $h$ is a structure predictor: AlphaFold2-inspired modules in ESMFold, HelixFold-Single and DPLM2 Bit-wise \citep{jumper2021highly}, and a VQ-VAE decoder in ESM3 \citep{razavi2019generating}.
+For fitness prediction, $h$ outputs a single score; all methods perform zero-shot inference using $h \circ f$ via log likelihoods from $g$, with $h$ acting as a simple, parameter-free adaptation of $g$.
+For function prediction, $h$ is a classifier: a random forest in EnzymeExplorer~\citep{samusevich2024discovery} and a light attention module in \citep{stark2021light}.